Stokes Bay line: Design of a route, and authorisation

 By January 1855 the route had been surveyed and estimated to cost about £30,000.
 Landowners affected had been approached and it was claimed that they were supportive.
 The co-operation of the LSWR was key to the success of the scheme, but for the time being the LSWR was non-committal, and certainly unwilling to offer financial support.
 The company had appointed an engineer, Hamilton Henry Fulton, and he had arranged for contractors, Smith and Knight, to build the line.
-The contractor agreed to be paid partly in the Company’s shares, to the extent of £14,000.
-Established ferry operators were hostile at this new competition, but the Company agreed that the pier would be available to other operators, and the chain ferry idea was not proceeded with.
+The contractor agreed to be paid partly in the company's shares, to the extent of £14,000.
+Established ferry operators were hostile at this new competition, but the company agreed that the pier would be available to other operators, and the chain ferry idea was not proceeded with.

-The Stokes Bay Railway and Pier Act received the Royal Assent on 14 August 1855.
-The cost of construction was estimated at £20,000 of which £7,000 was for the Pier itself.
+The Stokes Bay Railway and Pier Act 1855 (18 & 19 Vict. c. cxcii) received royal assent on 14 August 1855.
+The cost of construction was estimated at £20,000 of which £7,000 was for the pier itself.
 The authorised share capital was £24,000, and the work was to be completed within three years.

-The first General Meeting of the new company was held on 3 October 1855.
-The Chairman, Thomas Fleming, told the meeting that there was every probability of the railway being used by Her Majesty in preference to the existing route; moreover he said that Prince Albert had visited the site of the pier in company with General Sir Frederick Smith, Chief Inspecting Officer of Railways for the Board of Trade, although little is known of this visit.
+The first general meeting of the new company was held on 3 October 1855.
+The chairman, Thomas Fleming, told the meeting that there was every probability of the railway being used by Her Majesty in preference to the existing route; moreover he said that Prince Albert had visited the site of the pier in company with General Sir Frederick Smith, Chief Inspecting Officer of Railways for the Board of Trade, although little is known of this visit.
 In fact the Queen never used Stokes Bay, always using the Royal Clarence Yard at Gosport.